uncefact/spec-untp/website/docs/specification/IdentityResolver.md

 A typical IDR workflow is as follows.

 1. Each item in an inbound shipment of supplies to a manufacturing facility is barcoded - using the same well known barcode scheme that has been in use for many years (so nothing special for UNTP).
 A barcode reader captures the identifier of an item - eg `1234567`.
-2. The scanner system may already know how to construct a URL from the ID (eg following ISO-18975) or may lookup the scheme in a local copy of the UN global register of schemes.
-A resolver template such as `https://resolver.sample-scheme.org/{id}` can be used to replace `{id}` with the actual identifier to get `https://resolver.sample-scheme.org/1234567`.
+2. The scanner system may already know how to construct a URL from the ID (eg following ISO/IEC 18975) or may lookup the scheme in a local copy of the UN global register of schemes.
+A resolver template such as `https://resolver.example/{id}` can be used to replace `{id}` with the actual identifier to get `https://resolver.example/1234567`.
-3. Calling the URL `https://resolver.sample-scheme.org/1234567` returns an [IETF link-set](https://datatracker.ietf.org/doc/rfc9264/) that includes many different links (also URLs), each with a specific type that may include a product safety data sheet, instruction manual, brand homepage, a digital product passport (DPP), and a digital conformity credential (DCC) link type.
+3. Calling the URL `https://resolver.example/1234567` returns an [IETF link-set](https://datatracker.ietf.org/doc/rfc9264/) that includes one or more links (also URLs).
+Each link is annotated so that the type of information provided by the link is declared. **Link types** may include things like product safety data sheet, instruction manual, brand homepage, a digital product passport (DPP), and a digital conformity credential (DCC).
+Further annotations are used to declare things like the format of the linked information (HTML, PDF, JSON etc.).
+This is achieved using [IANA-registed Media Types](https://www.iana.org/assignments/media-types/media-types.xhtml).
-4. Following the DPP link yields a UNTP DPP credential which is verified to confirm integrity.
+4. A link typed of `dpp` with a format declaration of `[application/vc](https://www.w3.org/TR/vc-data-model-2.0/#vc-ld-media-type)` is a hint that the target URL will yield a UNTP DPP credential which is verified to confirm integrity.
 The DPP includes several sustainability claims including the emissions footprint of the product, which the manufacturing facility can use to calculate the contribution of the received item to their scope 3 total.
 Following the DCC link type yields a conformity credential issued by a third party certifier that attests to the carbon intensity of the product.
 5. The DPP and DCC both include an issuer DID like `did:web:sample-supplier.com` and `did:web:sample-certifier.com` which resolve to DID documents that link to [digital identity anchor](DigitalIdentityAnchor.md) credentials confirming the identity of the supplier and certifier.
 The DPP also contains the ID of the manufacturing facility which can be resolved in the same way as the product ID (step 2) and therefore can be used to find facility level credentials such as fair work certificates.
 In this way a due-diligence [transparency graph](../design-patterns/TrustGraphs.md) can be created by the manufacturer, providing strong evidence of regulatory compliance and sustainability performance.

 The process is very flexible

 * If instead of a barcoded item arriving at a manufacturing plant, it were a cow arriving at a processing plant, the same process would work using the livestock identifier encoded in the RFID tag on the cow's ear.
 The link-set would include a livestock passport which would, in turn, include the ID of the farm which could be used to find a deforestation credential for the farm.
-* If the supplier of goods to the manufacturer switched from 1D barcodes to QR codes at any time, then this just means that step 2 is not needed because the QR is already an IDR URL that will return a link-set.
+* If the supplier of goods to the manufacturer switched from 1D barcodes to QR codes at any time, then this just means that step 2 is not needed because the QR is already likely to be an IDR URL that will return a link-set.
-* If the barcode or QR is on a finished product and is scanned by a consumer in the EU using a smartphone then the link resolver can use `http` header user context information to return the DPP by default (with additional links as options) and in the language of the user settings.
+* If the barcode or QR is on a finished product and is scanned by a consumer in the EU using a smartphone then the IDR can use `http` header user context information to return the DPP by default (with additional links as options) and in the language of the user settings.

 In this way, a single data carrier, whether a traditional barcode or a QR code, provides access to a wealth of further information which can be tailored to suit the user context - irrespective of whether the user is a human or a machine.